Skip to content

 1. Manipulate the Timbre

-Example: Apply a low-pass filter to a melodic loop to create a mellow, atmospheric texture.
-Use filter automation to add movement and depth.
+• Example: Use a low-pass filter on a melodic loop for a warm, mellow vibe.
+Automate the filter cutoff to add movement and build tension.

 Practical Solution: Combining Melodic and Percussive Elements